cyberbotics/webots-doc/reference/transform.md

 changes within one of the previous constrained scale fields, the two others are actuated using the new value and the corresponding constraint rule.

+> **note**: If a `Transform` is named using the `DEF` keyword and later referenced inside a `boundingObject` with a USE statement, the constraint corresponding to its first `Geometry` descendant applies to the `scale` fields of the defining `Transform` and of all its further references.